Manfreds Webseiten

 Alan's Law of Research: The theory is supported as long as the funds are.

-Albinak's Algorithm: When graphing a function, the width of the line should be inversely proportional to the precision of the data.
+Albinak's Algorithm: When graphing a function, the width of the line should be inversely proportional to the precision of the

 Alice Hammond's Laws of the Kitchen: 1.
-Soufflés rise and cream whips only for the family and for guests you didn't really want to invite anyway.
+Soufflés rise and cream whips only for the family and for guests you didn't really

 2.